hapax/hapax.github.io/assets/donut.md

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/donut1.png"/>
-		    <figcaption><i>Two possibilities of gluing the Mercator projection.</i></figcaption>
+		    <figcaption><i>Two possibilities for gluing the Mercator
+    projection: a donut and a sphere.</i></figcaption>
 	</div>
 	</figure>

+So much for topology.
+The next observation is *geometric*, involve lengths and angles, the rigid structure of the earth.
+Everywhere we go, the earth looks more or less the same.
+This suggests that the *curvature*, or departure from flatness, is the same everywhere.
+Our two topological possibilities lead to two geometric possibilities.
+For a closed surface with no holes, the only constant-curvature option is a uniform sphere.
+This is what our earth in fact looks like.

+It would seem that the torus cannot be embedded in a constant-curvature way, and this is indeed true in three dimensions.
+The torus will be more curved on the inside, for instance, than on the outside, so as you travel around the globe, this should in principle be able to see this difference.
+This would appear to rule out the torus.

-The solution involves the fun math factoid that you can embed a torus in *four* spatial dimensions in such a way that it remains flat.
+But there a sneaky math factoid we can use: you can embed a torus in *four* spatial dimensions in such a way that it remains flat!
 I'll demonstrate in an elementary way how this works below.
 The natural objection is that we live in three dimensions, not four, so I will talk about a way to localize standard model fields to a "braneworld" which is more consistent with what we see.
 This also helps explain the weakness of gravity.
-We'll end with more serious objections which, to my mind, very definitely rule out the possibility we live in a flat, toroidal braneworld.
+I'll end with more serious objections which, to my mind, decisively rule out the possibility we live in a flat, toroidal braneworld.

 #### The topology of the torus